 (Click a course name below to view course details)

-RCBC 320 Decision Making in a Business Environment
+SCLM 319 Decision Making in a Global Environment

-This course is an overview of global management theory and practices.
+This course is an overview of global management theory and organizational practices.
 Management strategies for operations and marketing in a global economy are examined.
-Economic theory is also examined as it relates to these strategies.
+Organizational behavior and economic theory is also examined as it relates to these strategies.
 Also included are team work and communication skills.
+Prerequisite: Acceptance into a College of Business accelerated degree completion program.

-SCLM 410 Introduction to Supply Chain Management and Logistics
+SCLM 436 Introduction to Supply Chain and Logistics Management

 Error while processing your submission.